Bun

 WAL mode

-SQLite supports write-ahead log mode (WAL) which dramatically improves performance, especially in situations with many concurrent writes.
+SQLite supports write-ahead log mode (WAL) which dramatically improves performance, especially in situations with many concurrent readers and a single writer.
 It's broadly recommended to enable WAL mode for most typical applications.

 To enable WAL mode, run this pragma query at the beginning of your application: